m4rtinelli/estudos-de-flexbox/README.md

-this is a study for CSS FlexBox to understand its properties.
+this is a study for CSS FlexBox to understand its properties. this site is not meant to be pretty, just for study purposes.